develop2arman/rust-all-in-one/workspace/trait/built-in/BUILT_IN.md

 # Marker Traits
 ## ?Size

-The Sized trait is a marker trait that represents types whose sizes are **known at compile time**.
+> Sized trait is a **marker trait** that represents types whose **sizes are known at compile time**.
 It is implemented for most types in Rust **except for #unsized_types**.
 All type parameters have an implicit trait bound of Sized in their definition.

-We can also specify **optional trait bounds using the ?** operator before a trait, but the ? operator with traits **only works for marker traits** as the time of writing this book.
+> We can also specify **optional trait bounds using the ?** operator before a trait, but the ? operator with traits **only works for marker traits** as the time of writing this book.
 It may be extended to other types in future.

 ## Borrow & AsRef
 These are special traits that carry the notion of able to construct a out of any type.